 Looking at materials, lacing and midsole structure, the Guide Tennie was slightly less comfortable than we had hoped.
 The toe box was narrow and uncomfortable, and the heel sat too low.

 We did like the soft materials and stiff sole of the Tennie, but after hiking down into the Owens River Gorge, our toes were killing us, and the shoe lacked significantly in breathability.
-We were also annoyed that the heel of this shoe was lower than that of the Boulder X ever-so-slightly.
+We were also annoyed that the heel of this shoe was lower than the heels of other products we tested.
 Ultimately, we couldn't pick the Tennie over its competitors.

-The lacing system of the Tennie was similar to that of its competitors, but the laces on the Boulder X reached slightly further down the foot, making for a more versatile fit.
+The lacing system of the Tennie was similar to that of its competitors, but the laces on some of our favorite products reached slightly further down the foot, making for a more versatile fit.

 Earning a high score in this category, the Guide Tennie shows us one area where it shines.
 Decent arch support and a stable build make for decent long-distance approaches.